 The Richard Rawlinson Center for Anglo-Saxon Studies and Manuscript Research at Western Michigan University annually invites a distinguished scholar to be the Rawlinson Center congress speaker at the International Congress on Medieval Studies.

-The Rawlinson Center congress speaker for the 53rd International Congress on Medieval Studies (May 10-13, 2018) is Michael Wood.
+The Rawlinson Center congress speaker for the 55th International Congress on Medieval Studies (May 8-11, 2020) is Bernard Meehan, Trinity College Dublin.

 Past Rawlinson Center congress speakers

 - 2019 Donald G. Scragg (University of Manchester), "Studies in the History of Manuscripts containing Anglo-Saxon"

 - 2018: Michael Wood (Independent Scholar), "Commemorating Æthelflæd, Lady of the Mercians (d.
 918)"